brian220/Copy-Folders/README.md

 Copy Folders is a little tool written by python, it's used when you want to copy many files from multiple folders.
 **Copy Folders.exe** can run under Windows.Following is the introduction of the tool.

-First, after you run **Copy Folders.exe** choose the source folders and destination folders, click the "+".
+First, after you run **Copy Folders.exe**, choose the source folders and destination folders, click the "+".
 The source and the destination will be match by index.

 <img src = "https://github.com/brian220/Little_copy_file_tool/blob/master/Intro1.png" width = "650" height = "400"/>